|

 noticed the Vasi change to red over white, and slowed and lowered my flaps

+some.
 I had a decent approach, although Matt

 commented that I got a little low on final.
 I misjudged my height